hamuladm/Laboratorna-1.2/README.md

 ## To sum up
 ```
 3rd layer is top-10 ukrainian universities on Chat-GPT's opinion :).
-Also here is added an example of map in HTML & joeg format
+Also here is added an example of map in HTML & jpeg format
 ```